Entry fee exemption

-- The school attends a cultural presentation on the key interpretive messages within the first day of your school's visit to the park.
+- The school attends a cultural presentation (if available) on the key interpretive messages during your visit to the park.
 This presentation will focus on:

 - Tjukurpa (traditional law and creation stories) being recognised as a fundamental guide to the management of the park

 - Uluru-Kata Tjuta National Park being listed for its natural and cultural World Heritage values

 - The park is Aboriginal land and is jointly managed